SamuelLRapp/CAMINOLab/README.md

 # CAMINOLab
 2019 UCSC Raimondi Lab- Algae Database + Website Code

 This the the code behind the UCSC Algae Herbarium Project.
-It includes mysql database schema aswell as the, java code that populated the database, and the front end website.
+This directory holds the MySql database schema, java code that populated the database, as well as the front end website.